microsoftgraph/microsoft-graph-toolkit/docs/components/people.md

 ### `person`

-The template used to render each event.
-The `person` is passed to the template as data context
+The template used to render each person.
+The `person` object is passed to the template as data context

 Ex: